niblyx-malnus/Nock10Tutorial/README.md

 ]
 ```

-<sup>1</sup> It goes without saying that this was a momentary slip of the tongue. ~rovnys-ricfer's "Urbit From the Outside In" is an excellent and highly recommended series.
+<sup>1</sup> It goes without saying that this was a momentary slip of the tongue.
+The point is only that it is an easy mistake to make. ~rovnys-ricfer's "Urbit From the Outside In" is an excellent and highly recommended series.